designgears/Manjaro-SteamOS/Instructions for install.md

 Find Steam in your apps and log in.

-Open system settings then go to  startup and shutdown, at the bottom left of the window click behaviour.
+Open system settings then go to  startup and shutdown, at the bottom center left of the window click behaviour.
 Then and make sure log in again after logging off is checked.

 After going through the set up screens it will throw an error.
 Keep pressing the A button till it logs you in (it make take a while)